rjsmall90/RPS/README.md

 # New Additions

-• Added title sequence, ins-game instructions, and limiter on how many times to play.<br />
+• Added title sequence, in-game instructions, and limiter on how many times to play.<br />
 • Added feature for player name.<br />
 • Updated prompts for 'draw'.